by Cris Puscas of LooknWalk

 St. Michael’s Church

-In Piata Unirii, there’s St. Michael’s Church, a Gothic-style Roman Catholic church.
+In Piata Unirii, there’s St. Michael’s Church, a Gothic-style Roman Catholic church, and a great answer on what to do in Cluj.
 It is the second largest in the region, after Brasov’s Black Church.
 Its 76-meter tower is the highest in Transylvania.
 The church can be visited for free.
 The best time to get up in the tower is during the Long Night of Museums when the entrance is free (and Cluj is stunning by night).

 It is a large public park in central Cluj-Napoca, founded in the 19th century.
 Standing by the shores of the Somesul Mic River, it offers a lot of interesting things to do.
 The old casino has been renovated, there is a pond where you can see ducks and swans, and there’s even a workout area which can be used for free.
 Or you can just stroll on the alleys and relax.
 One of the essential things to do in Cluj!